tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

 ```
 Usage: govuk-frontend-diff ./render.sh --govuk-frontend-version=v3.7.0
+Usage: govuk-frontend-diff ./render.sh --govuk-frontend-version=v3.7.0
+--exclude=page-template

 Commands:
-  index.js <script>  Tests the output of the provided render script against the
-                     govuk-frontend reference nunjucks.
+  govuk-frontend-diff <script>
+                     Path to a script which will render your templates for each
+                     component/template/params combination.

+                     The html output from this script will then be compared
+                     against the reference Nunjucks templates.

+                     This script must:

-                     This script must take --component and --params arguments,
+                     take --component and --params arguments (For rendering
+                     individual components)

+                     take --template and --params arguments (For rendering the
+                     base template)

-                     and return the html for a given component/params combo as
+                     return the rendered html for a given
-                     rendered html on stdout
+                     template/component/params combo on stdout

 Options:
   --help                    Show help                                  [boolean]